nopnop2002/OrangePi-ZERO-FAN-HAT/README.md

 OpiZero.GML

-You can see a file using Gerber Viewer.
+You can see these file using Gerber Viewer.
 https://sourceforge.net/projects/gerbv/

 You can order by Elecrow or FusionPCB using these file.